Gut Health Blog

 2. Measure out the coconut oil needed for both the brownie base and the cookie dough topping.
 Place it in a small ovenproof bowl and put it in the oven to melt.
 Set aside to cool slightly.

-4. To make the cookie dough topping, mix the ground almonds, bicarbonate of soda, arrowroot powder and a pinch of salt in a separate bowl.
-Add the cooled coconut oil (for the cookie dough portion), maple syrup, and vanilla extract.
-Stir in the dark chocolate chips until evenly combined.
+4. To make the cookie dough topping, mix the ground almonds, bicarbonate of soda, and a pinch of salt in a separate bowl.
+Add the cooled coconut oil (for the cookie dough portion), maple syrup, and vanilla extract, and stir until well combined.
+Fold in the dark chocolate chips and arrowroot powder until you have a usable dough.
 Roll the dough into small balls, flatten them slightly, and arrange evenly over the brownie batter.

 6. Remove from the oven, cool completely at room temperature, then place in the fridge for 1 hour before cutting into squares or slices.